 As you can see, the possibilities are limitless!

-See also the book by Debra M Strauss, Behind the Bench: The Guide to Judicial Clerkships (BarBri Group 2002), which provides valuable information on the courts, the clerkship application process, words of advice from judges, statistics from the National Judicial Clerkship Study, and the Code of Conduct for Judicial Employees.
-Second edition (West Academic Publishing 2017) available here and Third edition (West Academic Publishing 2023) coming soon!
+See also the book by Debra M Strauss, Behind the Bench: The Guide to Judicial Clerkships, which provides valuable information on the courts, the clerkship application process, words of advice from judges, statistics from the National Judicial Clerkship Study, and the Code of Conduct for Judicial Employees.
+NEW Third edition (West Academic Publishing 2023) available now!

 Instructions to law students or graduates seeking a judicial clerkship: If you would like to post your resume for viewing by judges, submit your resume here along with information such as your preference of court(s).
 Keep in mind that posting your resume via this website is not a substitute for applying to individual judges.
 If you wish to apply for a law clerk position with a particular judge, you should submit your application directly to that judge as well.
 There is no guarantee that a given judge will participate in the clerkship resume posting service.
 However, we will make the resumes in this resume bank available to our registered judges.
 This is just one more way you can pursue possible clerkship opportunities.